 Perform acceleration events to reach different linear speeds (5 km/h, 50 km/h, and 135 km/h) and record residual torque during the acceleration to the set speed and after cruising at the target speeds for 10 seconds (at zero brake pressure).
 Verify that this spinning torque remains less than 20 N·m (excluding the torque absorbed by the dynamometer bearings).
 If the spinning torque exceeds this value check again the LRO, running clearance (including thermocouples wiring), and brake bleed, in that order of diagnosis;

-Perform not more than three stops using mild test conditions for speed and deceleration (e.g. repeat the first brake event of the WLTP-Brake cycle three times) to verify data collection, test parameters, brake test inertia, and overall system operation;
+Repeat the first brake event of the WLTP-Brake cycle three times to verify data collection, test parameters, brake test inertia, and overall system operation;

 When the cooling airflow for the axle and brake type under test is not known adjust to a known value used for similar brakes as described in paragraph 10.2.4.
 Verify that the selected cooling airflow meets the specifications defined in Paragraph 10.
 If not, adjust its value following the instructions in paragraph 10.2.4. until the nominal value is defined;